 Although “caning” is a general term for chair seat weaving, there are actually many types of weaving each involving different types of materials, techniques, and TIME!

+2. This is intensive work both in time and effort.
 Hand woven/laced caning can take 18-20 hours or more.
-Others, like authentic hickory splint weaves are very costly to replicate because of the production of the materials…literally stripping bark from a tree in the springtime!
+Others, like authentic hickory splint weaves are very costly to replicate because of the production of the materials…literally stripping bark from a tree!

 Call 828-707-4553 or email email@example.com.

-PAPER FIBER RUSH: $7/inch (measure across the widest part of the seat, usually the front edge rail).
+*PAPER FIBER RUSH: $8/inch (measure across the widest part of the seat, usually the front edge rail).
 This type of chair takes about 7 hours to complete.
 Often this measurement is around 17 inches, so 17in.
-X $7 = $119.
+X $8 = $136.

 How do I know if my chair is natural or fiber rush?
 Turn the chair over.
 Is the rush cord of uniform size and the same on the top and bottom?
 It’s paper rush.
 Often rush breaks are clean cut and do not shed grassy fibers.
 Cats often like to sharpen their claws on this type of chair!
 See below for natural rush indicators.